gr0uch/s2/README.md

 document.body.appendChild(node);
 ```

-Finally: *any changes on the entire proxy object will reflect in the DOM!* This includes nested structures as well.
+Finally: *any changes on the entire proxy object will reflect in the DOM!* **This includes deeply nested structures as well.**

 ```js
 proxy.counter.count = 1337; // DOM updates